mbryzek/schema-evolution-manager/README.md

   - No rollback.
 We have found in practice that rolling back schema changes is not 100% reliable.
 Therefore we intentially do NOT support rollback.
-This is a often debated element of sem, and although the design itself could be easily extended to support rollback, we currently have no plans to do so.
+This is an often debated element of sem, and although the design itself could be easily extended to support rollback, we currently have no plans to do so.